curlyz/frontend-101/docs/slides/06_02_port_to_mobile_app.md

-# Deployment and Build Target - Port to Mobile App
+# Porting to Mobile Apps with Capacitor

 ## Main Ideas to Convey